 BIOL 334.
 HUMAN ANATOMY AND PHYSIOLOGY III.
 5 Credits.
+Pre-requisites: BIOL 333.

 The third in a three-quarter sequence covering the structure and function of the human body.
 Intended for students with significant background in biology and chemistry who are pursuing health care careers.
-A laboratory is included each guarter.
+A laboratory is included each quarter.